YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Scratching and scab picking are common causes of panic.
 If you picked a crust and it bled, stop immediately.
 Do not try to clean the area aggressively to prove nothing happened.
 The clinic can judge the photo better if you have not rubbed the surface raw.

-How do medicines, alcohol, and blood pressure change the decision?
+Medicines, alcohol, and blood pressure change the decision

 I never judge bleeding only from the scalp photo.
 I also ask about medication, supplements, alcohol, blood pressure, and whether any detail was missed before surgery.
-Someone taking blood thinners is not judged the same way as someone with no bleeding-risk medication, and controlled local anesthesia depends on the same accurate medical history.
+Someone taking blood thinners is not reviewed the same way as someone with no medication that affects bleeding, and controlled local anesthesia depends on the same accurate medical history.

-Recent alcohol, anti-inflammatory painkillers, aspirin, supplements, uncontrolled blood pressure, or a long procedure can all change how I interpret bleeding.
+Recent alcohol, anti inflammatory painkillers, aspirin, supplements, uncontrolled blood pressure, or a long procedure can all change how I interpret bleeding.
 The point is not to shame the patient.
-It is to understand whether the scalp is behaving as expected or whether there is a reason bleeding control is less predictable. recent alcohol and ibuprofen before surgery belong in the same pre-surgery risk review.
+It is to understand whether the scalp is behaving as expected or whether there is a reason bleeding control is less predictable.
+Do not stop or restart aspirin, anticoagulants, or prescribed heart medication by yourself because of scalp bleeding.
+The clinic and prescribing doctor need to coordinate that decision. recent alcohol and ibuprofen before surgery belong in the same before surgery risk review.

 Do not hide medication or alcohol because you fear criticism.
 Hidden details make the clinical decision weaker.
 If bleeding starts after surgery, the clinic needs the real timeline, not the version that feels less embarrassing.